Tomáš Masaryk: Intellectual legacy

+Commemorations

-As the founding father of Czechoslovakia, Masaryk is revered by Czechs and Slovaks.
+As the founding father of Czechoslovakia, Masaryk remains revered by Czechs and Slovaks.

 Masaryk University in Brno, founded in 1919 as Czechoslovakia's second university, was named after him when it was founded; after 30 years as Univerzita Jana Evangelisty Purkyně v Brně, it was renamed for Masaryk in 1990.

 Commemorations of Masaryk have been held annually in the Lány cemetery on his birthday and day of death (7 March and 14 September) since 1989.

-The Czechoslovak, then Czech Order of Tomáš Garrigue Masaryk, established in 1990, is an honour awarded to individuals who have made outstanding contributions to humanity, democracy and human rights.
+The Czechoslovak, now Czech Order of Tomáš Garrigue Masaryk, established in 1990, is an honour awarded to individuals who have made outstanding contributions to humanity, democracy and human rights.

-He is commemorated by a number of statues, busts and plaques.
-Although most are in the Czech Republic and Slovakia, Masaryk has a statue on Embassy Row in Washington, D.C., and in the Midway Plaisance park in Chicago and is memorialized in San Francisco's Golden Gate Park rose garden.
-A plaque with a portrait of Masaryk is on the wall of a hotel in Rachiv, Ukraine, where he reportedly resided from 1917 to 1918, and a bust was erected in 2002 on Druzhba Narodiv Square (Friendship of Nations Square) in Uzhhorod, Ukraine.
+He is commemorated by a number of statues, busts, plaques, coins and postage stamps.
+Although most are in or of the Czech Republic and Slovakia, Masaryk has a statue on Embassy Row in Washington, D.C., and in the Midway Plaisance park in Chicago and is memorialized in San Francisco's Golden Gate Park rose garden.
+A plaque with a portrait of Masaryk is on the wall of a hotel in Rakhiv, Ukraine, where he reportedly resided from 1917 to 1918, and a bust was erected in 2002 on Zakhysnykiv Ukrainy Square (former Druzhby Narodiv Square) in Uzhhorod, Ukraine.

-Avenida Presidente Masaryk (President Masaryk Avenue) is a main thoroughfare in the exclusive Polanco neighborhood of Mexico City.
+Avenida Presidente Masaryk (President Masaryk Avenue) is a main thoroughfare in the exclusive Polanco neighbourhood of Mexico City.
 In 1999 the city of Prague donated a statue of Masaryk to Mexico City, one of the two originals made when the statue for the Prague Castle was being prepared for the 150th anniversary of his birth.

 The community of Masaryktown, Florida, founded by Slovaks and Czechs, is named after him.

 In Israel, Masaryk is considered an important figure and a national friend.
 A village was named after him - Kibbutz Kfar Masaryk near Haifa, which was largely founded by Jewish immigrants from Czechoslovakia.
 One of the main squares in Tel Aviv is Masaryk Square (he had visited the city in 1927).
 In Haifa, one of the junctions in the city was named after him as well.
 Many cities in Israel named streets after his name, including Jerusalem, Petach Tikva, Netanya, Nahariya and others.
 A Masaryk forest was planted in the Western Galilee.